Vizzuality/layer-manager/README.md

 #### `sqlParams - (optional) - (object)`

-An object that we will use to substitute all the concurrences of each key with its respective value, but in sql format.
+An object that we will use to substitute all the concurrences of each key with its respective value, but in **sql format**.

 The name of the keys is very important.
 Depending on the name the replacement will be different.
 You can use several `where` or `and` by adding a number after.
 Check the example.